AlarithUhde/aips/participate.md

 #### How to apply

 Please fill out the [form](/aips/assets/ApplicationForm.docx) and include a (textual) summary of your presentation (1-2 pages).
-You can also include an optional case sheet for the interactive session.
+In addition, we ask you to include a [case sheet](/aips/assets/CaseSheet.pdf) for the interactive session.

 ### Participants